Ay-aron24/Career-Track-Analysis/README.md

 ### Overview of Findings

 August registered the most enrollments in all career tracks and the highest percentage of completion in all career tracks; however, most student fell off the next month in September where the percentage of completion fell tremendously.
 Moreover, data analyst had the most enrollments followed by data science and business analyst.
 Lastly, students consistently took between 91 and 365 days to complete a career track for all 3 tracks.

+Below is an overview page from the Tableau dashboard and more example can be found by clicking throughout the report.
+The entire interactive Tableau dashboard can be downloaded here: [[link](https://public.tableau.com/app/profile/aaron.arroyo1400/viz/CareerTrackAnalysis_17275568340830/CareerTrackAnalysis)]

 ![Career Track Analysis](https://github.com/user-attachments/assets/380ca03e-f87f-48bf-b8c1-ae08ebe570d6)